-A passionate chamber musician, she has toured with musicians from Ravinia’s Steans Music Institute and will appear on two tours with Musicians from Marlboro in 2018.
-Her piano trio, Trio Modêtre, took top prize in the 2012 Fischoff National Chamber Music Competition.
-Lark has collaborated with a growing list of renowned artists including Mitsuko Uchida, Itzhak Perlman, Miriam Fried, Donald Weilerstein, Pamela Frank, Kim Kashkashian, Peter Wiley, and Ralph Kirshbaum.
+A passionate chamber musician, Ms. Lark has toured with musicians from Ravinia’s Steans Music Institute and Musicians from Marlboro.
+Her piano trio, Trio Modêtre (now known as the Namirovsky-Lark-Pae Trio), was awarded one of the top prizes in the 2012 Fischoff National Chamber Music Competition.
+Ms. Lark has collaborated with such renowned artists as Mitsuko Uchida, Itzhak Perlman, Miriam Fried, Donald Weilerstein, Pamela Frank, Kim Kashkashian, Peter Wiley, Ralph Kirshbaum, Mark O’Connor, and Edgar Meyer.
 She joined Caramoor Virtuosi as a result of her participation in Caramoor's Rising Stars Series.

-Keeping in touch with her Kentucky roots, Lark performs and programs bluegrass and Appalachian music regularly.
-She collaborated with Mark O'Connor on his CD "MOC4," released in June 2014.
+Keeping in touch with her Kentucky roots, Ms. Lark performs bluegrass and Appalachian music regularly and collaborated with Mark O'Connor on his album MOC4, released in June 2014.
 She also plays jazz violin, most recently performing with the Juilliard Jazz Ensemble at Dizzy’s Club Coca Cola in New York City.
 She premiered her own Appalachian Fantasy as part of her Distinctive Debuts recital at Carnegie Hall, where she also gave the world premiere of Michael Torke’s Spoon Bread, written specifically for her stylistic capabilities.

-Tessa Lark is represented worldwide by New York-based Sciolino Artist Management, www.samnyc.us.
+Tessa Lark is represented worldwide by Manhattan-based Sciolino Artist Management, www.samnyc.us.

 Do not make any alterations to this biography.
 Concert presenters and other interested parties may obtain an updated and/or abridged version by contacting Chester Lane, Director of Communications at Sciolino Artist Management, email@example.com.